 The journey from Sydney to Perth covers 4352kms and in either direction you'll have three nights aboard the great train.
 There are many things to see along the way as you cross this vast continent.
 And you can get up close and see many of them when you enjoy an optional off-train sightseeing tour.
 The great train offers these tours during scheduled stops at Broken Hill, Adelaide and gold rich Kalgoorlie.

 Choose from a twin or single sleeper cabin.
 Gold Service Twin Cabins have a comfortable three seater lounge which converts to upper and lower sleeping berths at night plus a small private ensuite bathroom with toilet, wash basin and shower.
 Cabins are fully serviced by your own carriage attendant with fresh sheets, pillows and doonas.
 Cabins feature 3 pin 240 volt power points, wardrobes, full length mirror, reading lamps and small foldaway table.

 Single Cabins have most of the features of the Twin Cabin including a wash basin.
 The showers and toilet are however, located at the end of each carriage.
 Complimentary welcome kits, toiletries bags and bath towels are located in all Gold Service cabins.

 Guests travelling in Gold Service are recommended to take an overnight bag containing all requirements for their journey in their cabin and check in all other luggage.
-Guests are permitted to check in a maximum of 50kg of luggage free of charge (two items not exceeding 25kg each).
-Checked in luggage cannot be accessed during the journey.

 Gold Service Dining